What does DPO mean?

 However, we should note that the data controller and/or the data processor still remain liable to ensure compliance with the GDPR, and if they violate the provisions of the GDPR, they would still be the ones to suffer the consequences: The responsibility does not pass to a DPO.

-Article 37 of the GDPR states that an organization should involve its DPO in “all issues which relate to the protection of personal data” and enable the DPO to carry out the tasks listed in Article 39 of the GDPR.
+Article 37 of the GDPR states that an organisation should involve its DPO in “all issues which relate to the protection of personal data” and enable the DPO to carry out the tasks listed in Article 39 of the GDPR.

-Under Article 39 of the GDPR, the primary responsibility of the DPO is to advise organizations on their GDPR compliance obligations and to oversee its GDPR compliance efforts.
+Under Article 39 of the GDPR, the primary responsibility of the DPO is to advise organisations on their GDPR compliance obligations and to oversee its GDPR compliance efforts.
 For instance, a data controller may be subject to various GDPR obligations from the moment it collects personal data to the time when it permanently deletes personal data.

 A DPO should inform a data controller/data processor of all its GDPR obligations and provide advice on how to comply.